 Returning Citizens Americorps Program

-Navigation: Returning Citizens AmeriCorps Program (NRCA) situates 18-22 AmeriCorps members to serve as Navigation Coaches to formerly incarcerated individuals (both those on parole and non-parole) pursuing post-secondary experiences including community college, four year college, certified training programs and professional certificates at college/university sites, the County Sheriff’s Re-Entry program and re-entry focused non-profits in Washtenaw County, Michigan.
+Navigation: Returning Citizens AmeriCorps Program (NRCA) trains 18-22 AmeriCorps members to serve as Navigation Coaches to formerly incarcerated individuals (both those on parole and non-parole) pursuing a wide variety of post-secondary experiences (ranging from community college, four-year programs, trade programs, Re-Entry programs, and more.)

 • We know that education and subsequent employment is the number one intervention in altering a recidivism rate.